Teaching

 Brings students up to date with cutting edge topics in NLP research, with special emphasis on topics pursued by Roy Schwartz and me, including efficiency, multilingual NLP, evaluation and more.
 Students work on a semester long research projects of their choice under the supervision of the course staff.

-On Language Models and Consciousness: A Seminar in NLP and Philosophy (2022)
+On Language Models and Consciousness: A Seminar on NLP and Philosophy

 We read papers interleaving seminal work on the development of language models from Word2Vec to ChatGPT with philosophical examinations of what it means to be conscious, including Turing (1950), Nagle (1974), Searle (1980), and more.
 See below the complete reading list, and an ACL 2024 publication based on this seminar.